 All syllabi are reviewed annually for compliance, clarity, rigor, and relevancy.
-The IGPE Director or Associate Director may make periodic requests for updates or revision to syllabi as needed.
+The IGPE Director may make periodic requests for updates or revision to syllabi as needed.
 As indicated in the syllabus template, each course syllabus must include the following components:

-- official SUNY Buffalo State course title and course number; - official SUNY Buffalo State course description, describing the purpose of the course; - number of graduate semester credits (typically three); - all required readings and any other materials to be used in the accomplishment of the course; - all student learning outcomes (SLOs) and/or learning objectives; - concise outline of all synchronous hours of instruction; - comprehensive outline of course activities and assignments; - A-F grading scale; - detailed evaluation procedures to be used; and - all policy statements (attendance, disability services, academic dishonesty, etc.) as required by the SUNY Buffalo State Graduate School.
+- official SUNY Buffalo State course title and course number: - official SUNY Buffalo State course description, describing the purpose of the course; - number of graduate semester credits (typically three); - all required readings and any other materials to be used in the accomplishment of the course; - all student learning outcomes (SLOs) and/or learning objectives; - concise outline of all synchronous hours of instruction; - comprehensive outline of course activities and assignments; - A-F grading scale; - detailed evaluation procedures to be used; and - all policy statements (attendance, disability services, academic dishonesty, etc.) as required by the SUNY Buffalo State Graduate School.

-When teaching a course for the first time, instructors are welcome to request old syllabi from IGPE Associate Director Brandon Kawa.
-If available, Brandon will e-mail the latest draft to be used as a guide.
+When teaching a course for the first time, instructors are welcome to request old syllabi from the IGPE Director.
+If available, the Director will e-mail the latest draft to be used as a guide.
 Instructors are permitted to make reasonable revisions to syllabi and assignments, as long as they conform to the design of the official IGPE syllabus template, available at: https://igpe.buffalostate.edu/forms-documents.
 All syllabi should clearly account for 45 contact hours.

-The Instructor should submit an electronic copy of the course syllabus to IGPE Associate Director Brandon Kawa no later than one month before the start date of the course.
+The Instructor should submit an electronic copy of the course syllabus to the IGPE Director no later than one month before the course start date.
 The instructor is expected to share the course syllabus, complete with a course schedule to the site coordinator and all students no later than one week before the start date of the course.